New Hampshire: Geography

+Flora and fauna

+Black bears, white-tailed deer, and moose can be found all over New Hampshire.
+There are also less-common animals such as the marten and the Canadian lynx.

 Climate

 New Hampshire experiences a humid continental climate (Köppen climate classification Dfa in some southern areas, Dfb in most of the state, and Dfc subarctic in some northern highland areas), with warm, humid summers, and long, cold, and snowy winters.
 Precipitation is fairly evenly distributed all year.
 The climate of the southeastern portion is moderated by the Atlantic Ocean and averages relatively milder winters (for New Hampshire), while the northern and interior portions experience colder temperatures and lower humidity.
 Winters are cold and snowy throughout the state, and especially severe in the northern and mountainous areas.
 Average annual snowfall ranges from 60 in to over 100 in across the state.

 Average daytime highs are in the mid 70s°F to low 80s°F (24–28 °C) throughout the state in July, with overnight lows in the mid 50s°F to low 60s°F (13–15 °C).
 January temperatures range from an average high of 34 F on the coast to overnight lows below 0 F in the far north and at high elevations.
 Average annual precipitation statewide is roughly 40 in with some variation occurring in the White Mountains due to differences in elevation and annual snowfall.
 New Hampshire's highest recorded temperature was 106 F in Nashua on July 4, 1911, while the lowest recorded temperature was -47 F atop Mount Washington on January 29, 1934.
 Mount Washington also saw an unofficial -50 F reading on January 22, 1885, which, if made official, would tie the record low for New England (also -50 F at Big Black River, Maine, on January 16, 2009, and Bloomfield, Vermont on December 30, 1933).

 Extreme snow is often associated with a nor'easter, such as the Blizzard of '78 and the Blizzard of 1993, when several feet accumulated across portions of the state over 24 to 48 hours.
 Lighter snowfalls of several inches occur frequently throughout winter, often associated with an Alberta Clipper.

 New Hampshire, on occasion, is affected by hurricanes and tropical storms—although, by the time they reach the state, they are often extratropical—with most storms striking the southern New England coastline and moving inland or passing by offshore in the Gulf of Maine.
 Most of New Hampshire averages fewer than 20 days of thunderstorms per year and an average of two tornadoes occur annually statewide.

 The National Arbor Day Foundation plant hardiness zone map depicts zones 3, 4, 5, and 6 occurring throughout the state and indicates the transition from a relatively cooler to warmer climate as one travels southward across New Hampshire.
 The 1990 USDA plant hardiness zones for New Hampshire range from zone 3b in the north to zone 5b in the south.